blakeohare/crayon/Tutorials/intro-intermediate/index.md

 ```

 This code is equivalent, but runs the risk that the compiler may get confused in the event that
 another function called floor is defined somewhere else.
 Math.floor is unambiguous.
-Either
-Math.floor or just floor may be considered "cleaner" depending on your school of thought.
 In fact,
 there is also a library called "Core".
 Core is implicitly imported at the top of all files and the
 print statement we've been using so far is actually a function defined in the Core library.
 And so
 you could potentially also write it like this...